 Hordak is the leader of the Evil Horde faction, which debuted in 1985.
 According to Roger Sweet, the character name and the concept of the Evil Horde were created by Dave Capper, Director of Marketing for Boy’s Toys at Mattel.
-Mattel and Filmation apparently worked in tandem to develop Hordak going through many iterations of the character before arriving at two final designs – one for the toy shelves and one for the She-Ra cartoon (information source: The Power and the Honor Foundation Catalog).
+Mattel and Filmation apparently worked in tandem to develop Hordak, going through many iterations of the character before arriving at two final designs.
+One design would be appear on toy shelves and the other in the She-Ra cartoon (source: The Power and the Honor Foundation Catalog).

 Dušan M. put together a nice graphic showing the sequential evolution of Hordak’s design.
 You can check it out at the Ancient Library of Grayskull Facebook group.
 I’ll go through each design, following Dušan’s ordering.
 The Filmation images come from Dark Horse’s Art of He-Man, Dark Horse’s He-Man and She-Ra, Dušan M., and eBay.